new Stem cell therapy for Autoimmune Disease

 • Lupus nephritis

-Common symptoms include dark brown or rust-colored urine, foamy urine, and/or swelling in the face, ankles, eyes, feet, abdomen, or legs.
+Common symptoms include dark brown or rust-colored urine, foamy urine, and swelling in the face, ankles, eyes, feet, abdomen, or legs.

-8. Ankylosing spondylitis (AS) also known as Bechterews disease or spinal arthritis, is an autoimmune disease of the spine.
-AS causes swelling inside the spinal vertebrae and in the joints between the pelvis and spine.
-Ankylosing spondylitis is more often diagnosed in men and can often be HLA-B27 variation in persons DNA.
+8. Ankylosing spondylitis (AS), also known as Bechterews disease or spinal arthritis, is an autoimmune spine disease that causes swelling inside the spinal vertebrae and in the joints between the pelvis and spine.
+Ankylosing spondylitis is often diagnosed in men and can usually be HLA-B27 variation in a person’s DNA.
 Symptoms of Ankylosing spondylitis include severe back pain and chronic stiffness.
-These symptoms of AS often in early adulthood, and if left untreated, ankylosing spondylitis fuses the spinal vertebrae, thus limiting movement.
-Ankylosing spondylitis is an autoimmune disease that attacks muscles and also result in pain, inflammation, and stiffness in other joints such as hips, shoulders, ribs, hands, knees and feet.
+These symptoms of AS often occur in early adulthood, and if left untreated, ankylosing spondylitis fuses the spinal vertebrae, thus limiting movement.
+Ankylosing spondylitis is an autoimmune disease that attacks muscles and results in pain, inflammation, and stiffness in other joints, such as hips, shoulders, ribs, hands, knees, and feet.
 Although rare, AS can sometimes affect the eyes (iritis & uveitis), lungs, and heart function.

-9. Axonal & neuronal neuropathy (AMAN) sometimes referred to as Guillain-Barré syndrome, is an autoimmune disease characterized by paralysis and loss of reflexes but without sensory loss.
-AMAN syndrome appears as a progressive symmetric paralysis resulting in loss of muscle function and absence of normal neurologic reflexes (knee jerk reactions).
-Axonal & neuronal neuropathy happens when antibodies attack the outer coatings of motor neurons but without causing inflammation.
+9. Axonal & neuronal neuropathy (AMAN), called Guillain-Barré syndrome, is an autoimmune disease characterized by paralysis and loss of reflexes but without sensory loss.
+AMAN syndrome appears as a progressive symmetric paralysis resulting in loss of muscle function and absence of normal neurologic reflexes (knee-jerk reactions).
+Axonal & neuronal neuropathy happens when antibodies attack the outer coatings of motor neurons without causing inflammation.
 The attacks do not affect sensory neurons, so the patients’ sensations remain but without movement.
-AMAN is part of multiple autoimmune syndrome (MAS) so patients with axonal & neuronal neuropathy are found in patients diagnosed with chronic obstructive pulmonary disease (COPD) and cases with respiratory failure.
+AMAN is part of multiple autoimmune syndromes (MAS), so patients with axonal & neuronal neuropathy are found in patients diagnosed with chronic obstructive pulmonary disease (COPD) and cases with respiratory failure.
 A similar type of neuropathic autoimmune disease is chronic inflammatory demyelinating polyneuropathy (CIDP).
-This rare disorder occurs when the immune system attacks the nerve roots and destroys the myelin sheath resulting in paralysis and/or impairment in the patient’s arm and leg motor function.
-Patients with CIDP also report a sensory loss, numbness, burning sensations, and tingling.
+This rare disorder occurs when the immune system attacks the nerve roots and destroys the myelin sheath, resulting in paralysis and impairment in the patient’s arm and leg motor function.
+Patients with CIDP also report sensory loss, numbness, burning sensations, and tingling.
 Chronic inflammatory demyelinating polyneuropathy can affect any age group and can begin anytime in life.

 10. Fibromyalgia (FMS) is a chronic disease that is characterized by widespread body pain, tenderness, and chronic fatigue.
 Although Fibromyalgia is not considered a classical autoimmune disease, it accompanies other similar autoimmune rheumatic and endocrine diseases.
 Patients with Fibromyalgia often experience morning stiffness, sleep disturbances, anxiety, depression, and irritable bowel syndrome.
-Often it is also accompanied by.
-FMS can be very difficult to diagnose because many of the symptoms are similar to other disorders.
-To learn more about how to deal with autoimmune fatigue visit here.
+Usually, it is also accompanied by.
+FMS can be complicated to diagnose because many of the symptoms are similar to other disorders.
+To learn more about how to deal with autoimmune fatigue, visit here.

-Although there are many types of autoimmune diseases, the symptoms often overlap making them very difficult to diagnose.
-Disease can manifests itself as mild but distressing symptoms affecting the person’s quality of life for some patients.
-Still, for others, it can be severe sometimes fatal due to severe tissue damage.
+Although there are many types of autoimmune diseases, the symptoms often overlap, making them very difficult to diagnose or treat with senotherapy.
+The disease can manifest as mild but distressing symptoms affecting the person’s quality of life for some patients.
+Still, for others, it can be severe, sometimes fatal, due to severe tissue damage.

 Stem Cell Therapy for Autoimmune disease

-In many cases, traditional management strategies include taking medication, changing a person’s diet, and making other lifestyle changes to reduce the symptoms.
-Autoimmune conditions are most often treated with immune suppressive agents that can provide temporary improvement but carry many long-term adverse effects and require perpetual life-long treatments.
-Learn about how some foods can increase your circulating stem cells
+Traditional management strategies often include medication, diet changes, and other lifestyle changes to reduce symptoms.
+Autoimmune conditions are usually treated with immune suppressive agents that can provide temporary improvement but carry many long-term adverse effects and require lifelong treatments.
+Learn about how some foods can increase your circulating stem cells.

-Recent breakthroughs in functional healthcare have shown that enhanced Mesenchymal Stem cells (MSC+), progenitor and SVF cells can be used effectively to promote healing on the cellular level for many common (non-genetic) types of autoimmune diseases such as Sjogren’s Syndrome.[4]
-For genetic conditions several clinical trials are being done currently to use gene therapies to cure hereditary autoimmune diseases.
+Recent breakthroughs in functional healthcare have shown that enhanced Mesenchymal Stem cells (UC-MSC+), progenitor, and SVF cells can be used effectively to promote healing on the cellular level for many common (non-genetic) types of autoimmune diseases such as Sjogren’s Syndrome.[4]
+For genetic conditions, several clinical trials are currently being done to use gene therapies to cure hereditary autoimmune diseases.
 Learn more about the Regen Center DNA test for Autoimmune disorders such as Myasthenia gravis.
-Besides the ability to heal damaged tissues, autoimmune disease treatment using stem cells can help modulate the immune system (immunomodulatory properties)[5] to turn off the unwanted pathological responses while preserving the immune systems ability to fight off disease.
-Isolated and expanded Mesenchymal stem cells and tissue-specific growth factors can be used to target specific areas with inflamed tissue and help the body restart the production of anti-inflammatory agents, macrophages, T cells, neutrophils, and monocytes.
-These cellular mediators do not suppress the patents immune response while increasing production of B cells, NK cells, dendritic cells, progenitor cells, and T regulatory cells, which is a type of immune cell that protects our body from immunological self-attacks and normalize cell apoptosis, promote angiogenesis and neurogenesis.
-Learn about stem cells for ibm disease
+Besides the ability to heal damaged tissues, autoimmune disease treatment using stem cells can help modulate the immune system (immunomodulatory properties)[5] to turn off unwanted pathological responses while preserving the immune system’s ability to fight disease.
+Isolated and expanded Mesenchymal stem cells and tissue-specific growth factors can target areas with inflamed tissue and help the body restart the production of anti-inflammatory agents, macrophages, T cells, neutrophils, and monocytes.
+These cellular mediators do not suppress the patent immune response while increasing the production of B cells, NK cells, dendritic cells, progenitor cells, and T regulatory cells, which is a type of immune cell that protects our body from immunological self-attacks and normalize cell apoptosis, promote angiogenesis and neurogenesis.
+Learn about stem cells for IBM disease.

-MSCs+ stem cell transplants are not effective or appropriate for all causes but can be recommended for autoimmune diseases as they provide immunosuppressive and immunomodulatory effects.
+UC-MSCs+ stem cell transplants are not effective or appropriate for all types of autoimmune conditions, but they provide immunosuppressive and immunomodulatory effects for patients with early diagnosis or minimal complications.
 Stem cell therapy can help renew the lymphatic system, restart a defective immune system, reduce disease activity, and lead to long-term remissions.
-Stem cells can also be beneficial for patients who are resistant to conventional treatments, failed surgeries, or those who have become sensitive to conventional therapies thanks to the immunomodulatory properties of enhanced mesenchymal (MSCs+) Stem cells.
+Thanks to the immunomodulatory properties of enhanced mesenchymal (UC-MSCs+) stem cells, stem cells can also benefit patients who are resistant to conventional treatments, failed surgeries, or have become sensitive to traditional therapies for autoimmune disease.

 Published Clinical Citations